Fixed Route Statistics Report

 • Senior Passenger Trips: The total number of senior ridership that was collected on revenue routes.
 All fares with the ridership type set to the senior category will be totaled here.

 • Actual Vehicle Miles: This is the total scheduled revenue miles plus the total scheduled deadhead miles plus or minus any system adjustments entered.
 System adjustments are used to track deviations from scheduled service.
+The deadhead miles will follow the revenue route schedule immediately after it when pulling out from the garage or the revenue route immediately before it when returning to the garage.

 • Actual Vehicle Revenue Miles: This is the total scheduled revenue miles plus or minus any system adjustments entered.
 System adjustments are used to track deviations from scheduled service.
 This value does not include any non-revenue or deadhead miles.

 • Actual Vehicle Hours: This is the total scheduled revenue hours plus the total scheduled deadhead hours plus or minus any system adjustments entered.
 System adjustments are used to track deviations from scheduled service.
+The deadhead hours will follow the revenue route schedule immediately after it when pulling out from the garage or the revenue route immediately before it when returning to the garage.

 • Actual Vehicle Revenue Hours: This is the total scheduled revenue hours plus or minus any system adjustments entered.
 System adjustments are used to track deviations from scheduled service.
 This value does not include any non-revenue or deadhead hours.